Installing Porsche Boxster 987.2 Short Shifter

 console will have to come out to access the shifter assembly:

-by removing the boot from the console.
-Lift up in the front to release the two
+started by removing the boot from the console.
+Lift up in the front to release

-front and two side clips and then pull forward and up, the clips at the back of
+the two front and two side clips and then pull forward and up, the clips at the

 and out: